Skip to main content

 What Is the Role of Sequential Therapy in Bone Restoration?

 In cases of severe osteoporosis, the clinical objective extends beyond merely halting bone loss to actively rebuilding the skeletal framework.
-This has led to the development of protocols, which leverage the distinct mechanisms of anabolic and anti-resorptive agents in a structured sequence.
+This has led to the development of sequential therapy protocols, which leverage the distinct mechanisms of anabolic and anti-resorptive agents in a structured sequence.
 The strategy involves initiating treatment with a bone-building agent to create what is known as an “anabolic window.”

 During this period, typically 18 to 24 months with an agent like teriparatide, there is a significant increase in osteoblast activity and new bone formation.
 This process actively improves bone volume and trabecular connectivity.
 Upon completion of the anabolic phase, therapy is transitioned to a potent anti-resorptive agent, such as a bisphosphonate or denosumab.